-Equations (2) and (3) can be readily solved numerically for fixed values of the system parameters for an ocean bottom at a depth L and zero-flux boundary condition at this ocean floor.
-We also include heat transfer $\rho Cw(T - T{th}(z = L))$ directly from the surface to the deepest ocean level, which emulates bottom water formation bringing surface anomalies to depth (Hoffert et al., 1980).
+et al. 1980).
 The numerical solution can be compared with that of the analytical model with infinite ocean depth.
-Since we are interested in the evolution of the PDF shape, we perform this comparison for 1000 Monte Carlo calculations, varying the value of the atmospheric feedback factor, f_a , assuming its uncertainty is governed by a Gaussian distribution with parameters given by Table 1 (as determined from literature surveys).
+Since we are interested in the evolution of the PDF shape, we perform this comparison for 1000 Monte Carlo calculations, varying the value of the atmospheric feedback factor f_a , assuming its uncertainty is governed by a Gaussian distribution with parameters given by Table 1 (as determined from literature surveys).
 We initially only consider uncertainty in atmospheric feedbacks, in order to cleanly isolate the role of the ocean heat uptake.
 Later in the paper we also vary ocean parameters.
-Our assumption that the physical parameters are normally-distributed (except where prohibited on physical grounds - for instance f_a must be less than 1) has only a minor impact on the detailed shape of the resulting PDF of surface temperature, and no impact on the basic properties, trends and sensitivities of this shape, which are our focus here.
+Our assumption that the physical parameters are normally distributed (except where prohibited on physical grounds-for instance f_a must be less than 1) has only a minor impact on the detailed shape of the resulting PDF of surface temperature, and no impact on the basic properties, trends, and sensitivities of this shape, which are our focus here.

-A comparison of the numerical solution with L=4 km to the analytical solution with $L\to\infty$ is shown in Figure 4.
-The analytical and numerical solutions of the PDF are almost identical for the first five hundred years, demonstrating that the influence of ocean bottom has not yet affected the evolution of the surface temperature.
+A comparison of the numerical solution with $L=4~\rm km$ to the analytical solution with $L\to\infty$ is shown in Fig. 4.
+The analytical and numerical solutions of the PDF are almost identical for the first 500 years, demonstrating that the influence of ocean bottom has not yet affected the evolution of the surface temperature.
 It is also clear that the full range of climate sensitivity does not come close to being realized for a very long time.
 In this sense transient climate change is much more predictable than climate sensitivity.

-There are three time scales evident in Figure 4: a fast time scale of the adjustment of the mixed layer, τ_1 ; a medium time scale of the advective-diffusive adjustment τ_0 , which can be interpreted as the ratio of the thermal reservoir of the deep ocean contained in one diffusive length scale divided by the rate of upwelling of heat; and lastly a long time scale, ultimately the advective-diffusive filling of the entire deep ocean.
+There are three time scales evident in Fig. 4: a fast time scale of the adjustment of the mixed layer, τ_1 ; a medium time scale of the advective-diffusive adjustment τ_0 , which can be interpreted as the ratio of the thermal reservoir of the deep ocean contained in one diffusive length scale divided by the rate of upwelling of heat; and last, a long time scale, ultimately the advectivediffusive filling of the entire deep ocean.
 The physical processes involved in the ultimate adjustment of the deep ocean are poorly known, and our model is not intended to represent them accurately.
-Nonetheless, we see that: (i) over the first few centuries, the agreement between the numerical and analytical solutions means we can proceed using the analytical model to explore the dependency of the solution on model parameters, making use of the speed of computations this model provides; (ii) the equilibrium response, and hence the equilibrium distribution of climate sensitivity, is not an issue of concern for policymakers.
+Nonetheless, we see that (i) over the first few centuries, the agreement between the numerical and analytical solutions means we can proceed using the analytical model to explore the dependency of the solution on model parameters, making use of the speed of computations this model provides; and (ii) the equilibrium response, and hence the equilibrium distribution of climate sensitivity, is not an issue of concern for policymakers.

-3 Analysis: ocean heat uptake as a transient negative feedback
+3. Analysis: Ocean heat uptake as a transient negative feedback

 Although the equilibrium (i.e., infinite time) solution for our simple analytical model is nonphysical, it is instructive to examine its behavior as we begin our investigation of $h_T(T, t)$.
-From Appendix A we find for fixed f_a , f_o that
+From the appendix we find for fixed f_a , f_o that

-$$T(\infty) \equiv T{\infty} = \frac{T_0}{(1 - f_a - f_o)}$$
+$$T(\infty) \equiv T{\infty} = \frac{T_0}{(1 - f_a - f_o)},$$

-$$T{th}(z, \infty) = T{\infty}.$$ (6)
+$$T{\text{th}}(z, \infty) = T{\infty}.$$ (6)